ysig/ysig.github.io/_posts/texts/2021-05-10-logging_hedonism.md

 But yet what does monitoring truly offer you?
 I mean it is good to know the speed you are going with or your blood pressure or even the time in your day, but where does this excitement come from?

 I am not sure yet, I haven't found out.
 But, it may be much better if we all think of it?
-If you have a similar story to report please share it :)
+If you have a similar story to share please do :)